 Use these links to jump to different sections:

-- Grades have slipped, eliminating eligibility from the specific aid offered
+- Academic performance has slipped, violating eligibility requirements for the specific aid offered;

-- The amount of credits taken or completed doesn’t fulfill requirements
+- The amount of credits taken or completed in an academic year doesn’t fulfill requirements;

-- Your institution raised their fees and tuition amounts
+- Your institution raised its fees and tuition amounts;

-- Your parents get a raise that puts them in a new tax bracket and therefore disqualifies you for financial need based aid
+- Your parents get a raise that puts them in a new tax bracket and therefore disqualifies you from financial need-based aid;

-- The school you’re attending offers less scholarships to second- through fourth-year students than they do for freshmen
+- The school you’re attending offers fewer scholarships to second through fourth-year students than they do for first years;

 - A coach or teacher has deemed your skills or talents insufficient to continue receiving a non-academic scholarship.